luetzel/sds011/README.md

  was implemented.
 The record button enables discontinuos reading for 5 min and writes data into a CSV.

-A Live plot PM2.5/PM10 is presented in a mathplotlib window (see screenshot).
+A live plot PM2.5/PM10 is presented in a mathplotlib window (see screenshot).

 ![Image](https://github.com/luetzel/sds011/blob/master/screenshot.png)

-TK window size is set to 480x320 to fit onto a Raspberry Pi 3.5" TFT (touch) display.

 Serves as portable app for PM2.5/PM10 monitoring using a battery-powered Pi Zero W.